 Refine poses learned in ‘Yoga Basics.’
-Learn standing, seated and supine poses that develop balance, increase flexibility in the hips and hamstrings, and poses that build strength in the upper body and core.
-Hold poses longer and build sun salutations to build stamina and deepen breath awareness.
+In this class, we begin to link poses and start to incorporate Sun Salutations.
+You'll learn additional standing, seated and supine poses that develop balance, increase flexibility in the hips and hamstrings, and poses that build strength in the upper body and core.

 A dynamic class that focuses on building strength, increasing flexibility, and preparing the body for a deeper practice.
 Increase flexibility in the hips, back, and hamstrings while strengthening the abdomen, back, and upper body through standing poses, balancing poses, forward bends, back bends, revolved poses, and hip-openers.
 Focuses on precision of movement to maximize the benefits of poses.
 Modify poses as flexibility increases and hold poses longer to build strength as the session progresses.
 Arm balances and inversions (headstand, shoulder stand, and handstand) are introduced with step-by-step instruction.
 Explore breathing techniques.